zarf-dev/proposals/0053-bundle-format/README.md

 ### Goals

 - Migrate to Sigstore bundle format as the default signature format
-- Define explicit connectivity profiles (airgap, online, hybrid) with sensible defaults
+- Define explicit connectivity profiles (offline, online) with sensible defaults
 - Enable optional online verification with transparency log when connectivity is available
 - Maintain backward compatibility with offline keypair signing
 - Supporting keyless (OIDC-based) signing with online and private signing infrastructure

 ### Non-Goals

+- Implementing a chain of custody for Zarf package verification
 - Implementing custom transparency log infrastructure within Zarf
 - Modifying the Sigstore bundle specification itself
-- Supporting legacy signature format indefinitely (will be deprecated)
+- Supporting legacy signature format storage indefinitely (will be deprecated)

 ## Proposal

 ### Overview

-This proposal introduces three explicit connectivity profiles for Zarf package signing and verification:
+This proposal introduces connectivity profiles for Zarf package signing and verification:

-1. **Airgap Profile** (default): No network connectivity required or used
+1. **Offline Profile** (default): No network connectivity required or used
 2. **Online Profile**: Full connectivity to Sigstore infrastructure (transparency logs, certificate authorities)
-3. **Hybrid Profile**: Package creation using public good sigstore infrastructure and native offline verification embedded into zarf.

-The Sigstore bundle format will become the default and only supported format, with a clear deprecation timeline for the legacy format.
+The Sigstore bundle format will become the default and only supported format for inclusion of signed-material in the package, with a clear deprecation timeline for the legacy format.
+Zarf will retain the ability to verify packages using the legacy signature format for backwards compatibility.

+Configuration will be exposed for including a Sigstore [Trusted Root](https://docs.sigstore.dev/about/security/#sigstores-trust-root) or the use of the Public Good Sigstore instance Trusted Root embedded in Zarf to enable verification of signed packages without any additional artifacts.

 ### User Stories